csixteen/honeybee/README.md

 # References

+- [bumblebee-status](https://github.com/tobi-wan-kenobi/bumblebee-status) - I came across this project when I started doing some research.
+I tried it out, it looks really nice, but it consumes way more resources that I wanted.
+I used it as an inspiration mostly for the name.
 - [i3status](https://github.com/i3/i3status) - the original one.
 - [i3status-rust](https://github.com/greshake/i3status-rust) - helped rewrite certain parts in more idiomatic Rust.
 - [procfs](https://github.com/eminence/procfs/blob/master/src/meminfo.rs) - source of inspiration for the `memory` module.
 I decided to not use this crate because it maintains way more info in memory that I need.